dhaas-cyber/Network-Traffic-Analysis-Threat-Detection/README.md

 Key Findings

 - Established a baseline of normal network activity, including DHCP and routine broadcast communications
-- Identified IDS alerts indicating potential unauthorized connection attempts
+- Identified IDS alerts triggered by abnormal traffic patterns and evaluated them to determine whether they represented benign activity or required further investigation
 - Differentiated benign alerts from suspicious behavior by correlating IDS data with packet inspection
 - Reinforced the importance of context and baseline knowledge when evaluating alerts in a SOC environment